nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-BuyerList data are saved in the hard disk automatically after any command that changes the data.
+Data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

 All data is saved automatically as a JSON file within the storage folder.
 Advanced users are welcome to update data directly by editing that data file.

-Note: By default, the storage folder is set to a folder named `package` in the home folder.
+Note: By default, the storage folder is set to a folder named `data` in the home folder.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, the data files will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>